fujianjin6471/fujianjin6471.github.io/_posts/2015-04-23-How-to-add-UIPageControl-to-a-scroll-view-in-storyboard.md

 title:  "How to add UIPageControl to a scroll view in storyboard"

 ---
-The starting point is a view controller with a scroll view, you can download it [here](https://github.com/fujianjin6471/UIScrollViewInStoryboard/archive/4ddbebfbbcfbcd213eaf393eebd772a1c3bfaddb.zip).
+The starting point is a view controller with a scroll view, you can access it [here](https://github.com/fujianjin6471/DemosForBlog/tree/master/UIScrollViewInStoryboard).

 At the very beginning, drag a **Page Control** on top the root view, the hierarchy in the Document Outline should look like this: